tgrey2024/p1-sereniteen/README.md

         * Limited time due to her teaching job and family responsibilities.
         * Overwhelmed by the vast amount of information online and unsure of its credibility.

-#### Persona 4: Anna, The Supportive Friend, Age: 17 Occupation: Sixth-form Student, Tech Comfort: Moderate
+#### Persona 3: Anna, The Supportive Friend, Age: 17 Occupation: Sixth-form Student, Tech Comfort: Moderate
 Background: Anna is a supportive friend who wants to help her best friend, who has recently opened up about their anxiety struggles.
 Anna is eager to find ways to be there for her friend.
 Goals:
         * Learn about anxiety and how to support a friend dealing with it.
         * Find tips and advice on how to approach conversations about mental health.
         * Access resources that she can share with her friend.
 Challenges:
         * Ensuring she provides accurate and helpful support without overstepping boundaries.

 ### User Stories
 User Stories and the associated Acceptance Criteria and Tasks were generated using Microsoft Copilot.

-These were then reviewed and edited to be SMART and focused for the delivery of an MVP.
-A Project Board was set up in GitHub Projects to track project progress, and the user stories were prioritised using MoSoCoW.
+The aim is to produce a minimum viable product (MVP) in the 2.5 days given.
+The AI-generated user stories were reviewed and edited to be SMART and focused for the delivery of an MVP.
+A Project Board was set up in GitHub Projects to track project progress.
+The user stories were prioritised using MoSoCoW based of benefits to users and viability.

 Here are the user stories that have been prioritised as "must have":